kgdunn/pid-book/univariate-review/univariate-review.rst

 .. question::

-	Use the `website traffic data <http://stats4.eng.mcmaster.ca/datasets/website-traffic.csv>`_ again from the course website:
+	Use the `website traffic data <http://datasets.connectmv.com/info/website-traffic>`_ from the dataset website:

 	- Write down, symbolically, the z-value for the difference in average visits on a Friday and Saturday.
 	- Estimate a suitable value for the variance and justify your choice.